Isotopy and equivalence of knots in 3-manifolds: Property A of groups

 The groups $P_{48}$ and $P_{120}$ correspond to the orbifolds $S^2(2,3,4)$ and $S^2(2,3,5)$, respectively.
 The groups are central $\Z/2$-extensions of $S_4$ and $A_5$.
 The outer automorphism group of $S_4$ is trivial and the outer automorphism group of $A_5$ is $\Z/2$ generated by conjugation by a transposition.
 There are two conjugacy classes of 5-cycles in $A_5$ but only one in $S_5$.
 The non-trivial outer automorphism of $A_5$ exchanges these two, hence is not class preserving.
 Thus, both $S_4$ and $A_5$ have Property A. For $n\geq 3$, $A_n$ is generated by 3-cycles, and when $n\leq 5$, each of these has cyclic centralizer.
 To generate all of $S_4$, we add a 4-cycle, which also has cyclic centralizer.
 Since both $S_4$ and $A_5$ have trivial center, Lemma \ref{lem:CentralExtension} applies, so we conclude that $P_{48}$ and $P_{120}$ also have Property A.

-From the presentation of $P'_{8\cdot3^m}$, one can see that the subgroup generated by $z^3$ is normal, and therefore there is a short exact sequence Since the center of $A_4$ is trivial, it is easy to verify that $z^3$ generates the center of $P'_{8\cdot3^m}$.
+Recall that $A_4$ admits the presentation $\langle x, z\mid x^2=z^3=(xz)^3=1\rangle$.
+From this presentation, one can see that the subgroup generated by $z^3$ and $x^2$ is central, and therefore normal.
+Thus, there is a short exact sequence Since the center of $A_4$ is trivial, it is easy to verify that $\langle z^3,x^2\rangle$ is the center of $P'_{8\cdot3^m}$.
 The outer automorphism group of $A_4$ is $\Z/2$ generated by conjugation by a transposition in $S_4$.
 There are two conjugacy classes of 3-cycles in $A_4$, which are exchanged by this automorphism.
 Hence this automorphism is not class preserving and $A_4$ has Property A. As in the $A_5$ case, $A_4$ is generated by 3-cycles, each of which have cyclic centralizer.
 We apply Lemma \ref{lem:CentralExtension} again to obtain that $P'_{8\cdot3^m}$ has Property A.